 Within a few minutes I spot minke whale on a restaurant menu next to a selection of puffin tapas.
-The irony of serving whale meat just a 10 minute walk from where tourists line up for whale watching, does not escape me.
-According to the International Fund for Animal Welfare (IFAW) research, “Eighty percent of the minke whales killed in Iceland are harpooned close to the whale watching area in Faxaflói bay outside Reykjavík.”
+The irony of serving whale meat just a 10-minute walk from where tourists line up for whale watching does not escape me.
+According to research carried out by the International Fund for Animal Welfare (IFAW), “80% of the minke whales killed in Iceland are harpooned close to the whale watching area in Faxaflói bay outside Reykjavík.”
 With whaling and whale watching taking place in similar areas, many tourists don’t realize the same whale they ogled in the morning might very well end up on their dinner plate the following evening.

-The idea that throngs of travelers have been eating whale meat in hopes of having the “quintessential Iceland meal” makes about as much sense as someone coming to New York City and assuming the lackluster dishes of Applebee’s in Times Square are a classic speciality enjoyed by all New Yorkers (it’s not and it isn’t).
+The idea that throngs of travelers have been eating whale meat in hopes of having the ‘quintessential Iceland meal’ makes about as much sense as someone coming to New York City and assuming the lacklustre dishes of Applebee’s in Times Square are a classic speciality enjoyed by all New Yorkers (they aren’t and it isn’t).